Prazgreen1/hyprpuccin-restored/README.md

 The sequential wallpaper script loads all wallpapers in the Pictures/hyprland directory, except for dark.png and light.png.

-Move the theme and wallpaper scripts to ~/.local/bin.

 > **Note:** The scripts do not require GNOME or GDM to be active or running.
 They will work independently of these services.

 ### Rofi Launcher